 #1: A Good Source of Protein

 Amino acids, the building blocks of protein, are the foundation of all fundamental processes in the body.
-Not only are they essential for metabolic processes, but they are required for optimal transportation and storage of all nutrients as well.
+Not only are they essential for metabolic processes, but they’re also required for optimal transportation and storage of all nutrients[*].

 #2: Abundant in Vitamins and Minerals

-Since sprouting grains breaks down any of the antinutrients present, your body is capable of absorbing more vitamins and minerals from the grains.
-Ezekiel bread is a rich source of vitamin C, B and E. These three vitamins become much more concentrated in sprouted grains.
+The sprouting process breaks down any of the antinutrients present, so your body is capable of absorbing more vitamins and minerals from the grains.
+It does this by reducing the amount of phytic acid in the bread[*].

 #3: Improved Digestion

 Sprouted grains are full of fiber, which helps you feel more satiated and improves your digestion[*].
 The sprouting of the grains breaks down the exposed starches and turns them into simple sugars, which allows your body to more easily absorb and assimilate them[*].

 Ezekiel bread is only a 36 on the glycemic index (GI).
 The GI goes from 0-100 and measures total carbs and how quickly they are absorbed into the body and affect blood sugar[*].
 Foods with a lower number take longer to affect blood sugar.

 Whole wheat bread has a GI rating of 50, and white bread has a rating of 71.